|

 the night of the 10th (Sunday night) Washington gathered all they could to

-clerks were gratefully accepted as temporary volunteers, along with the
+workers and file clerks were gratefully accepted as temporary volunteers, along

-invalids, reserves, 100-day men and regular volunteers.
-They were desperately
+with the invalids, reserves, 100-day men and regular volunteers.
+They were

-hoping Hunter or Grant would arrive in time to save them.
-In the dark of the
+desperately hoping Hunter or Grant would arrive in time to save them.
+In the

-night, a squad of soldiers were sent to bring their commander-in-chief back
+dark of the night, a squad of soldiers were sent to bring their

 Monday,

-again at daylight, as usual the dawn was warm and the air heavy.
-The oppressive
+Marching again at daylight, as usual the dawn was warm and the air heavy.
+The

-and stifling night had not allowed much rest for the men.
-Early sent his army
+oppressive and stifling night had not allowed much rest for the men.
+Early sent

-sunshine and waves of heat floated up from the earth.
-Fry and his outnumbered
+weapons reflected the sunshine and waves of heat floated up from the earth.
+Fry

 On

-subject in the famous Uncle Tom's Cabin and the area written about in
+the subject in the famous Uncle Tom's Cabin and the area written about

 It